lockpicksecurity/lockpicksecurity.github.io/_posts/2024-11-18-SANS-Holiday-Hack-Challenge-2024.md

 ## ELF Minder 9000 (A Real Pickle)

 I can’t be bothered to show you how to pass all the previous levels as it’s a real fun playing it without cheating.
 In this level however, you must cheat as there’s no logical path that you can take to lead the elf to the finish line.
-Jumping straight into the javascript code I can find a nice reference left by the author suggesting a variable holding all level data game.entities and a reference to an editor which is not visible to us by default.
+Jumping straight into the javascript code I can find a nice reference left by the author suggesting a variable holding all level data "game.entities" and a reference to an editor which is not visible to us by default.

 <p><img src="{{site.baseurl}}/images/sans2024/image011.png"></p>